Why SaaS ERM and GRC Software Vendors make Better Strategic Partners

 Take the Risk out of ERM and GRC Software

 Forrester predicts that by the end of 2015, over half of all ERM and GRC software implementations will be done through Software-as-a-Service (SaaS) models.
 While SaaS GRC software is undoubtedly gaining traction and market share, many organizations are still hesitant to pursue SaaS solutions.
-Organizations fear housing organizational data “in the cloud” (a myth we explore below), and fall victim to the common misconception that on-premise solutions provide greater flexibility due to the professional services and customizations marketed by those vendors.
+Organizations fear housing organizational data “in the cloud” (a myth we explore below), and fall victim to the common misconception that on-premise GRC tools provide greater flexibility due to the professional services and customizations marketed by those vendors.

 Often, companies misinterpret flexibility as the ability to heavily customize a system’s back end with professional services, and subsequently compound this mistake by underestimating the cost, complexity, and time associated with those changes.
 Real GRC software flexibility, the kind that saves money and provides efficiency, evolves with industry practices while empowering the user to define fields, processes, and workflows so that the program can keep up with their business.
 Furthermore, software that can produce any necessary GRC report and has customizable GRC dashboards can help your organization achieve future goals.

 SaaS ERM and GRC software providers do not charge professional service fees for configuration, customizations, or installation.
 In fact, if you come across a vendor that charges these fees on an hourly or ongoing basis, it’s a good indication that what you’re buying isn’t true SaaS.
 Rather, it’s all the disadvantages of a traditional on-premise solution with none of the benefits, and it’s in a data center that you don’t own!